Council Tax Demand Notice Explanatory Notes

 Each dwelling has been allocated to one of eight bands according to its open market capital value at 1st April 1991.

-Under the legislation, the billing authority, Rotherham Metropolitan Borough Council, has to set a Council Tax for the financial year commencing 1st April 2019, for a Band D property (a Parish Precept may also be relevant).
+Under the legislation, the billing authority, Rotherham Metropolitan Borough Council, has to set a Council Tax for the financial year commencing 1st April 2022, for a Band D property (a Parish Precept may also be relevant along with the precepts for the Police & Crime Commission and Fire & Rescue Authority).
 Each other band charge is calculated as a ratio of a Band D Charge, as shown in the table below.

 |A||Up to and including £40,000||6:9|